padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.8.6 - Auth0 Support (uncertain)
+### ASVS Requirement 2.8.6 - Auth0 Support (uncertain); Not Applicable

 **ASVS Requirement Description**: Verify physical single-factor OTP generator can be revoked in case of theft or other loss.
 Ensure that revocation is immediately effective across logged in sessions, regardless of location.

 **Related Functional Requirement**: User Registration and Authentication

 **Justification**: This requirement is relevant because it ensures that a physical single-factor OTP generator, which is often used for two-factor authentication, can be revoked in case of theft or other loss.
 This can help to prevent unauthorized access to user accounts.
 Auth0 supports physical OTPs as described here (https://auth0.com/blog/not-all-mfa-is-created-equal/), however it is not possible to verify that a physical single-factor OTP generator can be revoked in case of theft or other loss.
+In the scope of the project, we will not be able to test the theft of an OTP, this will not be implemented.

-**Security Requirement**: Revocation of Physical Single-Factor OTP Generator - The application should ensure that a physical single-factor OTP generator can be revoked in case of theft or other loss, and that revocation is immediately effective across logged in sessions, regardless of location.
+**Security Requirement**: Not Applicable > Revocation of Physical Single-Factor OTP Generator - The application should ensure that a physical single-factor OTP generator can be revoked in case of theft or other loss, and that revocation is immediately effective across logged in sessions, regardless of location.

 ---